beautiful-atoms/beautiful-atoms-docs/docs/source/python/cavity.rst

 --

 .. note::
-   **Small caveity**
+   **Small cavity**

    The default smallest cavity to be searched is 4 Å. You can change it by:

    >>> mof.minCave = 3.
-   >>> # for small cave, a small resolution is need.
+   >>> # for a small cave, a small resolution is needed.
 The default resolution is 1 Å.
    >>> mof.resolution = 0.5
    >>> mof.cavity.draw()

 GUI
 ---------
-One can also set the cavity using GUI panel.
+One can also set the cavity using the GUI panel.
 Please read :ref:`gui_cavity` page for more setup.